As companies emerge from lockdowns marked by unprecedented change and begin to look forward, boards should continue to ask the right questions.

 This question frames a duality with the previous one, especially in areas designated as so-called “hot spots.”
 The segmentation articulated above for customers applies to employees as well.
 Management has a choice: Do we treat everyone differently or the same?
 In the market, companies are taking different approaches based on the efficacy of the technologies and tools to facilitate remote work and the nature of the business.
 Some are implementing remote work options permanently, reducing their need for office space.
 Others are not planning to reopen physical locations until 2021.
 Still others are giving employees the choice to work remotely.
 And those that reopen are doing everything they can to preserve the health, safety and well-being of their people.
 We may even see a shift in some companies from “permission to work remotely” to “permission to work in the office.”

 With respect to manufacturing and other operations requiring manual labor, what proportion of our workforce can return safely?
 What level of production activity (and volume) is realistic, given our safety protocols?
 What steps can we take to increase production levels?
 What are the maximum levels of production we can achieve and do these levels align with the opportunities we see in the market?
-From the standpoint of maximising production, it may be necessary to keep certain people out of the office or plant environment to enable those who need to be physically present to work productively.
+From the standpoint of maximizing production, it may be necessary to keep certain people out of the office or plant environment to enable those who need to be physically present to work productively.

 The challenge entails much more than social distancing, washing hands and wearing masks.
 Consideration should be given to office or plant design; ventilation systems; health implications of reopening shut-down buildings; meeting protocols; how people who work remotely remain engaged; and managing the safety of common areas such as employee cafeterias, restrooms and elevators.
 In addition, a safe office or plant environment may not be enough; in cities dependent on highly concentrated transportation systems, employees must be able to get to and from work safely.

 Management should approach decisions to reopen with a “zero defects” mentality and empower employees to speak freely so that careless mistakes are avoided.
-Throughout the reopening, management should reassure employees that their health, safety and well-being are the organisation’s top priority.
+Throughout the reopening, management should reassure employees that their health, safety and well-being are the organization’s top priority.

 The most successful companies focus on transforming and pivoting the business as the market evolves to sustain their relevance to customers, even if it means doing something very different from what they have done traditionally.
-This is a vital, differentiating skill for competing in a market characterised by rapidly changing customer habits and ever-shifting consumer preferences.
-Does management have a clear view of the future as to how the company will optimise the customer experience?
-Is the organisation committed to management’s vision and does it have the right people and skills to make that vision a reality?
+This is a vital, differentiating skill for competing in a market characterized by rapidly changing customer habits and ever-shifting consumer preferences.
+Does management have a clear view of the future as to how the company will optimize the customer experience?
+Is the organization committed to management’s vision and does it have the right people and skills to make that vision a reality?
 For example, are employees being challenged to innovate and are they competent to deliver on that challenge?
 This focus reaches beyond the digital world to the physical, as it includes speed to deliver and the safety aspects of the purchasing and delivery experience.
 Winners and losers will likely be delineated by how much they know about their customers and the agility with which they align themselves with changing expectations.

 This is a common topic in many boardrooms, as the pandemic has clearly exposed supply chain disruption risk such that failure to address it opens directors and executives alike to harsh criticism.
 Companies should give more weight to disruption risk considerations as they evaluate the elements of quality, cost and time performance.
 As they do so, they may have to face changing customer preferences and new regulations necessitating domestic or regional suppliers.